invcble/Voc-Notes/README.md

 ## Project Overview

 This project aims to transform live lecture audio into structured, insightful educational content using state-of-the-art technology.
-Our system captures live audio, converts it into text, preprocesses the data, summarizes it into concise class notes, stores the processed data, and finally visualizes the information for insights.
-The project leverages various technologies such as Google Cloud Speech-to-Text, Apache Spark, GPT models, MongoDB, and Tableau to ensure efficiency and scalability.
+The system captures live audio, converts it into text, preprocesses the data, summarizes it into concise class notes, stores the processed data, and finally visualizes the information for insights.
+The project leverages various technologies such as Google Cloud Speech-to-Text, Apache Spark, Groq LLMs, MongoDB, and Tableau to ensure efficiency and scalability.

-## Current Status

-This project is currently under development.
-Key architectural decisions are being made to shape the software architecture, ensuring that each component integrates seamlessly and performs optimally.
-We are exploring various technologies and frameworks to find the best fit for each part of our system.

 ## Architecture Decision Records (ADRs)